-$$Y{it} = \beta_0 Post_t + \beta_1 Cluster{it} + \beta_2 Post_t Cluster{it}. \tag{1}$$
+$$Y{it} = \beta_0 Post_t + \beta_1 Cluster{it} + \beta_2 Post_t Cluster{it} + \varepsilon{it}, \tag{1}$$ where Postt represents and indicator variable equal to one in the time period after clustering.

-Rather than using a pre-post distinction as in (1) above, we instead control for TFA density directly to distinguish between relatively high- and low-density contexts.23 In our context, controlling for density directly represents an improvement over a Post dummy because the pre- versus post-clustering distinction only accounts for a fraction of the variation in the TFA density variable, and we do not want to ignore variation occurring among the postclustering cohorts.
-For example, when clustering began with the 2009 cohort, many corps members in that cohort experienced TFA densities similar to those in the prior 2008 cohort (see Figure 1), but they were exposed to densities roughly half of those in the later
+Rather than using a pre-post distinction as in (1) above, we instead control for TFA density directly to distinguish between relatively high- and low-density contexts.
+In our context, controlling for density directly represents an improvement over a Post dummy because the pre- versus post-clustering distinction only accounts for a fraction of the variation in the TFA density variable, and we do not want to ignore variation occurring among the postclustering cohorts.
+For example, when clustering began with the 2009 cohort, many corps members in that cohort experienced TFA densities similar to those in the prior 2008 cohort (see Figure 1), but they were exposed to densities roughly half of those in the later 2011 cohort.
+In addition, in contrast to (1), we do not interact the Cluster variable with TFA density because TFA density only varies meaningfully in cluster schools.